-- requests that fail to satisfy the conditions set out in LR 3.5.2G (i.e. onerous, frequent, irregular)

-- requests that are solely for convenience

-- for issuances that are likely to have very few allotments (e.g. Scrips, DRIPs etc.)

-- solely to avoid certain fees, and

-- to carry out a placing.
+- requests that fail to satisfy the conditions set out in LR3.5.2G (i.e. onerous, frequent, irregular) - requests that are solely for convenience - requests that anticipate demand in the market rather than to meet actual demand - for issuances that are likely to have very few allotments (e.g. Scrips, DRIPs etc.) - solely to avoid certain fees, and - to carry out a placing.

-If you have any questions about this procedural note or block listings generally, please contact the Issuer Management Team on 020 7066 8352.
+If you have any questions about this procedural note or block listings generally, please contact the UKLA Department on 020 7066 8352.